-This testimony corroborates that given by more than two dozen Anuak refugees interviewed in southern Minnesota, where some 1,200 Anuak refugees live.
+This testimony corroborates that given by more than two dozen Anuak refugees I have interviewed in southern Minnesota, where some 1,200 Anuak refugees live.
+All of them had spoken to relatives - usually mothers and sisters as male survivors were rare -- within days of the massacre.

 The Anuak have lived for centuries in a verdant western region of Ethiopia, near the border with Sudan.
-There are active gold pits and proven oil reserves on the

-Anuak's ancestral land, resources the government of Ethiopia covets.
-Over the past decade the Anuak have pressed Addis Ababa for a share in the projected development of these resources and have been answered in political subjugation, physical beatings, and now the government-led pogrom.
+There are active gold pits and proven oil reserves on the Anuak's ancestral land, resources the government of Ethiopia covets.
+Over the past decade the Anuak have pressed Addis Ababa for a share in the projected development of these resources and have been answered in political subjugation, physical beatings, and now the government-led December 13 pogrom.
+It is a genocide in progress.